jaceva/cs105-cache/cache_lesson.md

 ### Checkpoints
 **CP1**

-The code editor now has the file **cache.py**.
-This is where you will implement the cache behaviors throughout this lesson.

 In **cache.py**, the class `Cache()` inherits from the `Memory()` class.
 The `__init__` method defines 3 variables:
 - `self.size`: equal to 4, this defines the number of blocks in the Cache()
 - `self.data`: assigned a list of 4 dictionaries, each with `'tag'` and `'data'` keys.
 This data is hard coded for this exercise.